radrich/richarmstrong.net/_posts/2023-10-04-universe-library.md

 # The {{ page.title | widont }}
 ## {{ page.subtitle | widont }}

-The TapTapKaboom Library will become a collection of common elements I use in my artwork—submarines, clouds, suns, birds, jewels, jellyfish, mushrooms—mostly those kind of things.
+The Universe Library will become a collection of common elements I use in my artwork—submarines, clouds, suns, birds, jewels, jellyfish, mushrooms—mostly those kind of things.
 But I could, in theory, add any kind of elements to the library.

 {% include img.html img="img/ttkb-library/3-up.jpg" caption="Just 3 scenes generated with code" %}